apanasyu/TwitterTargetCommunityCollection/README.md

 For each query this will generate a CSV file that needs to be examined by hand:
 ![image](https://user-images.githubusercontent.com/80060152/111816094-cbd19b80-88b2-11eb-8596-3c22ef48db34.png)

-Step 2: An initial set of geo-influencers is selected from the CSV files using fields such as the self-reported location and description
+Step 2: An initial set of geo-influencers is selected from the CSV files using fields such as the self-reported location and description:
-For Moscow Russia we choose: moscowgov, KremlinRussia_E For Minsk Belarus we choose: franakviacorka, BelarusFeed (it is critical to select influencers that are related to the geographic area of interest, at least 2 influencers are selected and interesection of their followers is used to form community.
-If not enough followers are found to intersect it is recommended that more influencers are loaded).
+For Moscow Russia we choose: moscowgov, MID_RF
+For Minsk Belarus we choose: franakviacorka, BelarusMID, BelarusFeed, Tsihanouskaya (it is critical to select influencers that are related to the geographic area of interest, at least 2 influencers are needed.
+Intersection of followers for every pair of influencers is selected as this increases the chances that the users are from location of interest.
+If not enough followers are discovered recommend searching for more influencers).

+The followers are collected using:

+    influencer1 = ['moscowgov', 'MID_RF']
+    influencer2 = ['franakviacorka', 'BelarusMID', 'BelarusFeed', 'Tsihanouskaya']
+    influencers = influencer1+influencer2
+    '''collect influencer's followers and profile information of each follower''' port = 27020
+    from MainDBSetup import setupDBUsingSingleUser
+    from TwitterAPI import getAPI
+    twitterAPI1 = getAPI()
+    maxFollowerToCollect = 500000
+    for influencerScreenName in influencers:
+        setupDBUsingSingleUser(twitterAPI1, influencerScreenName, maxFollowerToCollect, followersDir, port)

+The communities are formed from followers:

+We want to focus on ordinary followers (by ordinary we mean average users that are not bots and not influencers themselves).
+In order to increase probability that it is an ordinary follower we focus on those that have: between 10 and 50 friends and less than 500 followers.
+The developer is free to choose their own thresholds when forming community.
+A geocoder could also be applied if available as an additional filter, but this should be done with care since most followers will not report a location that is geocodable.

+For example for community around Belarus:
+14417 followers of interest by iterating over every pair of influencers 823 final community after applying thresholds
+Twitter API allows 1 API call per minute when collecting friends of followers.
+So approximately 823 minutes ~= 14 hours will be required to collect all friends.

+Step 3: The users followed by the community (friends collected in previous step) are filtered and ranked via a TF-IDF model.